-\subsection{Data Description}
+\subsection{Data description}

-The dataset is built following three principles: (i) \textit{availability}: all the series are collected from public, institutional sources; (ii) \textit{timeliness}: the dataset is fully webscraped, which allows for a timely update, at the end of each business month, of all the series in the panel, according to the corresponding release calendars; (iii) \textit{coverage}: the dataset includes variables covering the most relevant sources for modern macro-financial analysis.
-Particularly, the monthly update of the dataset allows practitioners to have, for each month, a new vintage of the dataset which incorporates all data updates, along with any revision of the series in the previous quarters (months).\\ \textbf{Euro Area}.
-The dataset for the EA includes $N=118$ series, where $N_Q = 71$ variables are collected at the quarterly level, while $N_M = 47$ variables are collected at the monthly level.
-All data are recorded starting from 2000:Q1 (2000:M1) up to the last available observation.
+The dataset is constructed according to three guiding principles: (i) \textit{accessibility}: all series are sourced from public, institutional databases; (ii) \textit{timeliness}: the dataset is fully web-scraped, enabling monthly updates of all series in the panel according to their respective release calendars; and (iii) \textit{coverage}: it includes variables representing the most relevant sources for modern macro-financial analysis.
+Importantly, the monthly updates provide practitioners with a new vintage of the dataset each month, incorporating all data releases and revisions to previously published series, if any.
+All monthly vintages are available from the initial release of EA-MD-QD in January 2024.\\ \textbf{Euro area}.
+The dataset for the EA comprises $N = 118$ series, of which $N_M = 47$ are monthly and $N_Q = 71$ are quarterly.
+All series span from 2000:M1 (2000:Q1) to the most recent available observation.